spillz-dxb/Small-Site-IoT-Data-Analytics/Working with time series data.md

+# pakages to use
-# Use data.table pakage
+- data.table
-library(data.table)
-zoo
+- zoo
-xts
+- xts
-dplyr
+- dplyr
-tidyr
+- tidyr
+- lubridate

 ### join data based of time